Mike Mussina: College career

 Mussina enrolled at Stanford University, where he played college baseball for the Stanford Cardinal baseball team.
 In three years with the Cardinal, Mussina compiled a 31–16 record with a 3.89 ERA.
 He made two College World Series appearances and was selected as an All-American.
 His junior year in 1990 was his best, finishing 14–5 with a 3.50 ERA over 149 innings, before being drafted again by the Baltimore Orioles, this time as a first round pick (20th overall).

 Mussina graduated from Stanford in 1990 with a degree in economics.
 He is a member of the Delta Tau Delta fraternity.

 Professional career

-Baltimore Orioles
+Draft and minor leagues

 Mussina made his professional debut with the Class AA Hagerstown Suns of the Eastern League in 1990.
 In the minor leagues, Mussina posted a 2.38 ERA in 189 innings.

+Baltimore Orioles (1991–2000)

 1992–1995

 In 1992, Mussina's first full season with the Orioles, he finished with an 18–5 record and a 2.54 ERA in 241 innings.
 His .783 win–loss percentage led the league, and his 1.79 BB/9 was second best behind Chris Bosio.
 His four shutouts were tied for second in the league behind only Boston's Roger Clemens.
 He finished fourth in the American League Cy Young Award voting, and pitched one perfect inning in the 1992 All-Star Game.